gzhang71/AlgoUtil/README.md

 - Animation to see market movement over time

 The following machine learning models/algos are demonstrated.
 Additionally, a study note is attached to describe the key factors of this model.
-- Linear Regression
+- Linear Regression.
+Intercept vs non-intercept regression
-- Logistic Regression
+- Logistic Regression.
+Draw AUC/ROC curve, precision-recall curve, and show some associated metrics
-- Regularization Lasso, Ridge and ElasticNet
+- Regularization.
+Lasso, Ridge and ElasticNet
-- ARMA
+- ARMA & ARIMA
 - PCA/PCR
 - Decision Tree
 - Random Forest and ExtraTree